 Special Notes on Applications: 1) The cost for 3 program choices is $150.00.
 Each additional choice is $50.00.
 Once you have submitted your application to make a change of program to another school you will pay an additional $50.00.
 If changing programs within the same school there is no extra fee.
-2) Your confidential PIN Access Letter that allows you to access your application will be mailed to your home.
-3) The easiest and recommended method of payment is by credit card.
-4) All academic information (courses, marks) will be forwarded automatically to OUAC by SFX.
-5) Please ensure that you have the appropriate prerequisite courses for your program choices.
+2) The easiest and recommended method of payment is by credit card.
+3) All academic information (courses, marks) will be forwarded automatically to OUAC by SFX.
+4) Please ensure that you have the appropriate prerequisite courses for your program choices.

 Early Acceptance to Universities Some universities may offer early acceptance to their programs.
 Early acceptance may be offered to students who excelled in their Gr.
 11 U/M courses.
 Some important notes about early acceptance:

 Typically it is the first and smallest round of three or more rounds of offers that universities send out.

 It is not a separate or special application students complete.
 It is their regular 101 application that they simply submit early, normally by mid November.